 SSDP PSYCHEDELIC CAREER DEVELOPMENT PIPELINE

-Students for Sensible Drug Policy has partnered with key stakeholders to develop the Psychedelic Pipeline as a global network to connect SSDP members and alumni who are interested in working in the field of psychedelics to quality mentorship, training, scholarship funds, and career development opportunities, with a deliberate focus on providing access to people of color.
+Students for Sensible Drug Policy has partnered with key stakeholders to develop the Psychedelic Pipeline as a global network to connect SSDP members and alumni who are interested in working with psychedelic medicines to quality training, scholarship funds, and career development opportunities, with a deliberate focus on providing access to people of color.

-SSDP’s Psychedelic Career Development Pipeline is the first formal pathway for people interested in working in the psychedelic field to become connected.
-The Pipeline provides resources for members interested in all aspects of the field, to include professional skill sets beyond therapy and research that are necessary for the field to develop and thrive.
+SSDP’s Psychedelic Career Development Pipeline is the first formal pathway for young people interested in working in the psychedelic field to become connected.
+The pipeline provides resources for members interested in all aspects of the field, to include professional skill sets beyond therapy and research that are necessary for the field to develop and thrive.
 A generous grant from the Threshold Foundation initially partially funded the mentorship component of this project.
-If fully funded, the Pipeline aims to establish a scholarship fund, training opportunities, and a formal training consortium to provide robust academic and professional opportunities for SSDP members and alumni and will feature outsized investment in recruiting and retaining people of color.

 Due to the illegal status of psychedelics, the public lacks knowledge about how to use these promising substances safely or therapeutically.
 Until SSDP and our allies end prohibition and lead large-scale public health campaigns, reducing the risk and maximizing the benefit of psychedelic drug use necessitates a peer-based, underground delivery model to both inform and support people who choose to use psychedelics.
 While programs such as our proprietary Just Say Know peer drug education program can deliver information, integration support services are already lacking and most experts predict the demand for therapists will far outpace supply when drugs such as MDMA and psilocybin become legal for therapeutic purposes.

-If you are an SSDP member and interested in getting involved in the Psychedelic Pipeline, please complete this form so we can continue to meet the needs of SSDPers as we develop the program.
-To apply for the Mentorship Program, please see below.
-If you have any questions, please reach out to our Outreach Team, at email@example.com.
+If you are an SSDP member, live in the United States, and are interested in getting involved in the Psychedelic Pipeline, please complete this form so we can continue to meet the needs of SSDPers as we develop the program.
+If you have any questions, please reach out to the Psychedelic Pipeline Program Director, Gina Giorgio at email@example.com.

 Why apply to be a mentor?

 Mentors will benefit from the program by getting connected to hard-working, passionate, and intelligent young people from all over the globe who are eager to learn from them.
 Research shows that mentoring is positively associated with job satisfaction, job performance and career success for mentors¹.
 Your mentee could become someone who collaborates with you on a research project, helps you with your website, or can serve as an intern, research assistant, or employee in the future.
-By participating in the Mentorship Program, you will help pave the way for the future of this growing field.
-As SSDP continues to grow internationally, we encourage mentors from around the world to apply.
+By participating in the mentorship program, you will help pave the way for the future of this growing field.
+As SSDP is growing internationally, we encourage mentors from around the world to apply.

 Great opportunity to connect with those passionate about this field and a two-way learning experience to get perspectives and philosophies that educate and bridge this work across industries, generations, and backgrounds.
 A true opportunity to be of services to the psychedelic renaissance and learn from / help positive mold the future of this community.